Redistricting roundup for the 11-state Midwest

 Minnesota: Panel of state judges draws maps again due to legislative stalemate

-Minnesota has the only “split legislature” in the Midwest, with Democrats controlling the House and Republicans the Senate.
+At the time of the most recent drawing of the nation’s political maps, Minnesota had the only “split state legislature” in the Midwest, with Democrats controlling the House and Republicans the Senate.
 This power-sharing arrangement made a legislative stalemate over redistricting almost inevitable, in a state where the drawing of new lines by the state judicial branch has become commonplace.

 As in recent cycles, the state Supreme Court appointed a panel of judges to oversee the process.
 The panel reviewed four separate proposed maps (including those submitted by the two major political parties) before adopting congressional and state legislative redistricting plans in February.